-While designing a shop drawing, you should never ignore the height and width parameter of all your components.
-Even when you are working on a project where the Revit Family is not parametric, you should include both these parameters, especially when you are designing custom doors and windows.
+While designing a shop drawing, you should never ignore the height and width parameters of all your components.
+Even when you are working on a project where the Revit Family is not parametric, you should include both of these parameters, especially when you are designing custom doors and windows.

 While embedding walls in your shop drawing, you should never use generic walls.
 Instead, you should always ensure that the wall offsets comply with the design intent.
-Add a designation, type name and other information to all the wall types to make it easier to differentiate between various walls types in the drawing.
+Add a designation, type name, and other information to all the wall types to make it easier to differentiate between various wall types in the drawing.